yassouali/fast.ai_notes/cutting_edge_DL/lecture8.md

 trn_j.keys() # ['images', 'type', 'annotations', 'categories']
 ```

-The images field contains all the infomation about the images in the dataset, their name, the height and width and their IDs. fot the annotations, here we have the bounding box annotations, the category ID of the object enclosed in the box, the segmentation, the box (xmin, ymin, xmax, ymax). and the categories
+The images field contains all the infomation about the images in the dataset, their name, the height and width and their IDs. for the annotations, here we have the bounding box annotations, the category ID of the object enclosed in the box, the segmentation and the box (xmin, ymin, xmax, ymax).

 IMAGES,ANNOTATIONS,CATEGORIES = ['images', 'annotations', 'categories']